Wesleyan-Media-Project/party_classifier/README.md

 Welcome!
 This repo is a part of the Cross-platform Election Advertising Transparency initiative ([CREATIVE](https://www.creativewmp.com/)) project.
 CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
 CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.
 You will also need the [datasets](https://github.com/Wesleyan-Media-Project/datasets), [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production) and [fb_2020](https://github.com/Wesleyan-Media-Project/fb_2020) repos to run the script.

-This repo is a part of the Final Data Classification step.
+This repo is a part of the Data Classification Step.
 ![A picture of the repo pipeline with this repo highlighted](Creative_Pipelines.png)

 ## Table of Contents